Wednesday of the 9th Week in Ordinary Time

 The readings highlight God’s mercy and the promise of resurrection.
 They remind us to trust in God’s care and to believe in the hope of eternal life.

 On Wednesday of the 9th Week in Ordinary Time Cycle 1, we read about Tobit and Sarah’s deep suffering.
-Tobit is blind and feels hopeless.
-Sarah is tormented by a demon and wishes for death.
-Both of them turn to God in their pain and ask for His help.
-Their prayers show their deep faith and trust in God.
+Tobit has become blind and feels hopeless.
+Sarah is attacked by a demon and feels like giving up.
+Both are in pain and don’t know what to do.
+In their sorrow, they each turn to God and pray.

 The Promise of Eternal Life

-Homilies and Reflections for Wednesday of the 9th Week in Ordinary Time Cycle 1
+Homilies and Commentaries for Wednesday of the 9th Week in Ordinary Time Cycle 1

 Word on Fire: Resurrection and Heavenly Bodiliness